shangxiao/blog/articles/django-questions.md

 Bar.objects.filter(Q(foo__isnull=True) | Q(foo__name="asdf"))
 ```

+### How do I annotate a count of related records?

+TODO

 ### How do I enforce that at least 1 from 2 foreign keys is set but not both at the same time?

 Use a [check constraint](https://docs.djangoproject.com/en/3.1/ref/models/constraints/#checkconstraint).
 Neither Q objects nor PostgreSQL support XOR so you'd have to do this manually with these equivalent expressions: